Research

 How can scholars and practitioners utilize and advance organizational theory and research to create more equitable experiences and outcomes for socially marginalized and systemically disadvantaged faculty, staff, and students in higher education?

-I use multiple methodologies to answer questions that are a part of my research agenda.
-I have developed research skills in qualitative data collection and analysis, specifically using focus group and individual interview techniques both in-person and virtual.
+I use multiple methodologies to answer empirical questions.
+I have research skills in qualitative data collection and analysis, specifically using focus group and individual interview techniques both in-person and virtual.
 In addition, I employ phenomenological, grounded theory, and narrative inquiry approaches to research design and data analysis.
-While most of my research is qualitative in nature, I have advanced training in quantitative methodologies through coursework in Regression Analysis, Structural Equation Modeling and from the Inter-University Consortium for Political and Social Research (ICSPR) Summer Program in Network Analysis and Categorical Data Analysis.
+While most of my research is qualitative in nature, I have advanced training in quantitative methodologies through coursework in Regression Analysis, Categorical Data Analysis, Structural Equation Modeling, and Network Analysis.
+I have participated in quantitative training from the Inter-University Consortium for Political and Social Research (ICSPR) Summer Program and qualitative analysis workshops

-Due to my commitment of translating rigorous research into practical application, I have collaborated and been affiliated with interdisciplinary research centers with similar aims:
+Due to my commitment to translating rigorous research into practical application, I have collaborated and been affiliated with interdisciplinary research centers with similar aims: